particle-iot/docs/src/content/reference/device-os/firmware.md

 On the Electron, this channel is shared with the RGB Green (TX) and Blue (RX) LED pins.
 If used for Serial2, the LED or current limiting resistors should be removed.
 As there are no test pads for these LED pins on the Electron, Serial2 will be difficult to use.

-On the P1 and E Series, this channel is shared with the RGB Green (TX) and Blue (RX) LED pins.
+On the P1 and E-Series, this channel is shared with the RGB Green (TX) and Blue (RX) LED pins.
 Since you supply your own LEDs on these devices, you can move them to other pins using RGB.mirrorTo().

 Other devices do not support `Serial2`.
 On the Argon and Boron, the hardware port is used to communicate with the network coprocessor (NCP) and is not available for user use.